kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 <br>

-K. Adam White &bull; [@kadamwhite](https://twitter.com/kadamwhite) &bull; [Bocoup](https://bocoup.com)
+K. Adam White &bull; [@kadamwhite](https://twitter.com/kadamwhite)

 ???

-Thank you for having me, it is an honor to have been invited. <3 to Portland.
+Thank you for having me, it is an honor to have been invited.

 Intros -- get audience feel

-When Gary invited me to speak I knew immediately what I wanted to share with you.
 This talk is a departure for me; I'm used to talking about code.
-But for the past year or so, as I worked on the REST API project, I've been thinking a lot about what WordPress is for, and more importantly what WordPress actually does.
+But for the past year or so, as I worked on the REST API project, I've been thinking a lot about what WordPress is for, and what WordPress actually does.

 ---
 <!-- .slide: data-background="url('../democratizing-software/images/democratizing-publishing-slack.png')" data-state="solid-bg" data-background-position="center" data-background-size="cover" -->